plumier/plumier/docs/refs/Mongoose-Helper.md

 ```

 ## POST Form With Relational Data
-Mongoose helper provided custom object converter, so it possible to post relational data from HTML Form by providing the ObjectId of the child model.
+Mongoose helper provided custom object converter, so it possible to post relational data (with populate) from HTML Form by providing the ObjectId of the child model.

 ```typescript
 //domains